NYC mayor says migrant issue is a 'humanitarian crisis' requiring 'all-hands-on-deck' coordination from the US - KESQ

 “In some cases, we had those who were Covid positive on the buses with individuals who were dehydrated — didn’t have proper food,” he said.
 “Some were even tagged, like you would tag an animal.”

-Republican Sen. Mike Rounds of South Dakota, meanwhile, defended Abbott and DeSantis in a separate interview Sunday on “State of the Union,” arguing that the governors were “doing their best to try to send a message to the rest of the nation about the plight of those individuals that are coming from south of the border.”

-“You’re talking about 3.4 million people, just since the start of this Biden administration, that have crossed the border.
-And they’re coming into southern states,” Rounds said.
-“What is a governor supposed to do?
-They are trying to send a message to the rest of the country that this is not acceptable, and that their states can’t handle that kind of inflow.”

-Adams on Sunday said it was “really unfortunate” that a country known for its humanitarian actions was behaving like this.
+Adams said it was “really unfortunate” that a country known for its humanitarian actions was behaving like this.
 “This is a blight on our entire country,” he said.

 The mayor said that he’s spoken to leaders in DC to discuss immigration reform, pressing on the importance of allowing new arrivals to be able to work in the US.